usenocturne/nocturne/README.md

 </details>
 <br  >

-Connect Car Thing to your Raspberry Pi, download and install [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/), open the app and create a new connection with the VNC Server Address of `raspberrypi.local` and the port `5900`.
-This should look like `raspberrypi.local:5900`.
-Input `superbird` as the password.

-Right click the connection, navigate to `Properties`, then `Expert`, and set `Quality` to `High`, and ensure that `RelativePtr` is set to `False`.

 Continue setting up Nocturne by following the steps outlined [here](https://github.com/usenocturne/nocturne-ui?tab=readme-ov-file#spotify-developer-setup).
-Then, select `Use Custom Credentials`, and enter the Client ID and the Client Secret, and login to Spotify.
+Then, select `Login with Phone`, scan the QR Code, and enter the Client ID and the Client Secret, and login to Spotify.
 After logging in, you are ready to use Nocturne!

 ### macOS